Although narcissists act with an air of superiority, they often play the victim. Especially if they’re covert narcissists.

 Narcissists are sometimes trapped between being the victim, and being better than everybody else.
 They might brag how wealthy and successful they are one minute, then cry poverty the next.

 If you pull them up on their inconsistencies, they wriggle and worm their way out of it.
 They want the best of both worlds.
 They want to be brilliant AND a victim.
-And if you challenge them on this, they’ll probably blame you!
+And if you challenge this, they’ll probably blame you!

 Please CLICK HERE For How To Out Smart A Narcissist

-How To Out Smart A Narcissist
+How To Outsmart A Narcissist

 ‘Why the sharp intake of breath?’ asked my husband – and then, when I read out what you said about narcissists and illness, ‘That’s you mother!’
 Mother actually smacked me on several occasions I was ill.
 I learnt to conceal illness.
 She used her illness, real and unproved, to control us and to avoid doing things she didn’t want to do.
 Even when my Dad looked as though he would end up in a wheelchair with rheumatoid arthritis, it was all about her and her worries.
 Luckily drug treatment arrested it, but he was often in pain – nevertheless he would take her tea in bed before he went to work because she was ‘delicate’.
 Just about as delicate as the Berlin Wall!
 Lived to 96, where just beginning to show signs of dementia, she forgot she had the rheumatism that she had complained about all my life.
 She has left me reluctant to admit illness, or seek medical help when I should.
 I really should have realised before, but your words almost hit me with their accurate description of the woman I knew.